wordpress visitors

 Cake tins

 Any old medium sized cake tin will do.
-I find that this amount of mixture is perfect for two 22cm tins, or one 26cm tin (remember it’s the depth of the cake mix not the size of the tin that governs how long it will take to cook).
+If you use three eggs you’ll find that this amount of mixture is perfect for two 22cm tins (perfect for sandwiching together with cream or jam), or one 26cm tin (remember it’s the depth of the cake mix not the size of the tin that governs how long it will take to cook).
 Cake tins are measured by their diameter (the straight measurement from one side to the other, measured through the middle).
 I have Bake-o-glide cut ready to fit my favourite tins, but baking parchment is fine too.
 For a circle, just take a square of parchment bigger than your tin, fold it in half, then keep folding the outsides in (keeping one point which will be the middle of your circle) again until you’ve got a triangle.
 Hold the triangle point roughly where the middle of the tin is, then nick the end off at the outside edge of the tin.
 When you unfold it you’ll have a rough circle.
 You can also just brush the surface with butter, then add a tbsp of flour and shake it all around the tin, tapping out the excess.
 Smooth over the surface but don’t worry too much.

 003